blockwatch-cc/tezos-api/content/explorer.md

 Returns metadata about the smart contract.
 For more details call the [explorer account endpoint](#accounts) using the contract's KT1 address.
 Separate calls support querying contract code, storage type and entrypoint specifications, storage contents and calls.

+### **SECURITY WARNING**

+Unlike other on-chain data where values and ranges are predictable the contents of **call parameters**, **storage keys/values** and **code/type annotations** is entirely user-controlled and unpredictable.
+IT MAY CONTAIN MALICIOUS DATA INTENDED TO ATTACK YOUR APPLICATIONS AND USERS!
+Be vigilant and sanitize all data before you process or display it.

 ### HTTP Request

 `GET https://api.tzstats.com/explorer/contract/{hash}`